BJMdotNET/pr1nc3/dates/2019/index.md

 ----

- - [**"Prince's Drum Machine: How His Use of the Linn LM-1 Heralded a New Age of Pop Rhythm Creation"**](https://reverb.com/news/prince-and-the-linn-lm-1) in [Reverb](https://reverb.com/) on 24 June 2019 about Linn LM-1, Roger Linn, Susan Rogers, The Revolution ([mirror](https://web.archive.org/web/*/https://reverb.com/news/prince-and-the-linn-lm-1))
+ - [**"Prince's Drum Machine: How His Use of the Linn LM-1 Heralded a New Age of Pop Rhythm Creation"**](https://reverb.com/news/prince-and-the-linn-lm-1) in [Reverb](https://reverb.com/) on 24 June 2019 about Linn LM-1, Michael Jackson, Roger Linn, Susan Rogers, The Revolution ([mirror](https://web.archive.org/web/*/https://reverb.com/news/prince-and-the-linn-lm-1))

 ----